jdrichardsappacad/react-2021/week-14/practices/08-usestate-hook/README.md

 ## Add A Count Slice of State using the optional callback function

-When you need a slice of state for a different concern you simply add an additional slice of state to the component using useState.
+When you need a slice of state for a different concern you simply add it to the component using the `useState` hook.

 You now need a slice of state for a count.
-Create that slice of state using `count` and `setCount` and give the state an initial value of the number, `0`.
+Use `count` and `setCount` as your destructured variables and give the state an initial value of the number, `0`.

-Check your React Dev Tools to see that you now have a slice of state with the initial value of `light`, and a slice of state with the initial value of `0.
+Check your React Dev Tools and notice you now have `theme` state with an initial value of `light`, and `count`state with the initial value of `0.

-You should also see a 0 as the count in your browser.

 Beneath the Dark button, create an `h1` element and use the count variable as the child element.